getgrav/grav-learn/pages/07.hosting/01.shared/06.dreamhost/docs.md

 ## Configuring PHP

 You can set every (sub)domain to have its own PHP version.
-At the time of writing, the default PHP version for new sites is 5.4, which is ok for Grav.
-You can choose to use a later version (5.6 available), and we recommend doing so.
+At the time of writing, the default PHP version for new sites is 5.4.
+You can choose to use a later version (5.6 available), and we recommend doing so as PHP 5.5.9+ is required for Grav.

 ![](php-version.png)